 A good cover letter is a marketing pitch - it draws the reader in, and encourages them to read more.
 We’ve compiled all of the best cover letters on the internet and from our own personal network.

 Copying these cover letters will not be effective for you.
 A cover letter/intro email is a personal document that depends on the employer, the target contact, and your own skillset.
 If you’re a very qualified candidate - a short sentence can suffice.
 If you’re a young, ambitious recent graduate - you might need more real estate to sell yourself.

-We have compiled various cover letter examples below that you can use as inspiration for your next job applicaton.
+We have compiled various industry cover letter examples below that you can use as inspiration.